south-lacrosse/www-dev/docs/development-help.md

 * `git add .` - add all files to index
 * `git commit -am "message"` - Commit with a message.
 The `-a` flag (all) automatically stages files that have been modified and deleted, but new files you have not told Git about are not affected.
 * `git reset --hard HEAD^` - delete the last commit.
 Be careful with this one!
+* `git rebase -i HEAD~10` - interactive rebase.
+Opens up an editor with a list of commits, and you can pick which commits to keep.
+Git then applies the remaining commits one-by-one from the starting point you specified, effectively deleting the removed commits. `HEAD~10` could also be a commit e.g. `ad14bf3`.

+    Again, be careful.
+Should never be done on a `main` branch that has been pushed.

 ### Stashing